How to Classify Policy Documents?

 This article is intended for administrators and policy managers.

-- The policies are classified by subject area using categories
+• Group policies by subject area using clear, specific categories

-How do you can divide and classify policies?
+How Can you organize and classify company policies?

-Aptien has a wide range of customization options, and you can change the basic default settings to set up a division or classification according to your needs and habits.
-We recommend that you base your guidelines on the best practices that Aptien contains, based on the experience of its users.
-You can use the following to divide and classify your policies, workflows and other documents.
+Aptien offers a wide range of customization options, allowing you to modify the default settings to organize and classify your policies based on your company’s needs and preferences.
+We recommend using the best practices built into Aptien, drawn from the experience of its users.
+You can use the following methods to categorize and organize your policies, workflows, and other documents.

-- Use the categories (see below) to make basic divisions
+• Use the categories (outlined below) to create primary divisions

-- Additional divisions, such as confidentiality classifications, are made using Lists that you define
+• Additional classifications, such as confidentiality levels, can be managed using Lists that you define

 Other classification